Three years after it began, Ford’s great European sales experiment with its sixth-generation Ford Mustang muscle car is still going strong.

-Having introduced the car in the spring of 2015, Ford has now officially registered a little over 40,000 Mustangs on our side of the pond – in the same timeframe and territory in which Audi registered about 75,000 TTs, Porsche about 50,000 911s and Mazda about 35,000 MX5s.
+Having introduced the car in the spring of 2015, Ford has now officially registered a little over 40,000 Mustangs on our side of the pond – in the same timeframe and territory in which about 75,000 Audi TTs were registered, along with about 50,000 Porsche 911s and 35,000 Mazda MX5s.

 That’s not a bad little gaggle of sporting icons for the Mustang to get in among, in volume terms.
-And this year’s Mustang sales figures will be boosted by the first mid-cycle facelift that the car has had since its European introduction.
+And this year’s sales figures will be boosted by the first Ford Mustang mid-cycle facelift that the car has had since its European introduction.

 This has brought notably sharpened styling; an upgraded interior; a dab of extra performance; a new choice of gearboxes; revised and retuned suspension; and a list of added active safety and convenience features.